Extrepa/LunancyClone/ROADMAP.md

 - ⏳ Code audit complete

 ### Week 8 (End of Phase 2)
-- ⏳ All advertised tools implemented
+- ✅ All advertised tools implemented
-- ⏳ README accurate
+- ✅ README accurate
-- ⏳ All tools tested and working
+- ✅ All tools tested and working
+- ✅ All enhanced features implemented

 ### Week 16 (End of Phase 3)
 - ⏳ Modular architecture in place